Suresh Balaje

-Suresh Balaji is an Indian film producer, primarily working in Malayalam and Tamil films.
+Suresh Balaje is an Indian film producer, primarily working in Malayalam and Tamil films.
 He is the son of producer and actor K. Balaji.
 He has produced films such as Billa, Vazhvey Maayam, Gandharvam, Ulladakkam, 13 B, Yaavarum Nalam, Malamaal Weekly, Phir Milenge and Billa 2.

 He is now working as an executive producer as well as a line producer under the banner Wide Angle Creations with his business partner George Pius.
 The french film Dheepan which won the Palme d'Or at 68th Cannes Film Festival is a collaboration of Wide Angle Creations and French director Jacques Audiard.